The monument to the 19th Indiana Volunteer Infantry Regiment is west of Gettysburg on Meredith Avenue. (Stone and Meredith Avenues tour map)

 About the monument to the 19th Indiana

 The monument is made of Barre Grey granite from Vermont and stands 9′ 6″ tall.
-An inset of red granite represents the symbol of the First Division of the First Corps.
+An inset of red granite represents the symbol of the 1st Division of the First Corps.
 The monument was dedicated on October 28, 1885 by the State of Indiana.
 In 1904 Meredith Avenue was constructed and the monument was raised by placing it on a base of Gettysburg granite.

 The 19th Indiana at the Battle of Gettysburg

-The 19th Indiana was commanded at the Battle of Gettysburg by Colonel Samuel J. Williams, a farmer from Selma, Indiana who was orginally from Virginia.
+The 19th Indiana was commanded at the Battle of Gettysburg by Colonel Samuel J. Williams, a farmer from Selma, Indiana who was originally from Virginia.
 Williams was wounded on July 1st.
 He returned to command of the regiment and would be killed at the Battle of the Wilderness on May 6, 1864.

 The regiment brought 339 men to the field and lost 27 killed, 133 wounded and 50 missing.
 This 62% casualty rate shows the vicious fighting along Willoughby Run and during the retreat to Seminary Ridge on July 1st, where the 19th Indiana served on the exposed left flank of the brigade.
 Five regimental color bearers were killed or wounded on July 1st.